top of page

 ICE DAM PREVENTION

 As part of regular winter maintenance, ice damming can be prevented by clearing 3-4 feet of snow from the overhang and edges of your roof, which is achieved easily with a proper roof rake.
+This is EASILY achieved when the snow is freshly blown in, and soft, Once it has settled for some time, and passed through temperature changes, it can be much harder to remove.

 PLEASE NOTE: If you require snow removal or roof shoveling only, please contact a company that specializes in that service.
 We specialize in removal of ice dams, which may (or may not) require snow removal beyond the ice damming.
 Once the ice dam is removed, the snow on the roof should no longer be a threat - as now the water from melting snow is able to escape off the roof.